Other / mixed grade configuration · Canton, OH

 How many students attend Glenoak High School?

 Glenoak High School has 2,086 students enrolled.
-It is a other school in Canton, OH.
+It is a public school in Canton, OH.

 What is the student-teacher ratio at Glenoak High School?